 Air fryer breakfast stuffed peppers are the perfect low carb start to the day!
 A tender bell pepper filled with eggs you can eat on the go & enjoy today.
 Keto and delicious.

-Ok so I will admit I got this one last year that is an air fryer and a toaster oven but never put the time into learning how to make things using this function.
+I got this one last year that is an air fryer and a toaster oven but never put the time into learning how to make things using this function, until now!

 It does NOT matter what kind of air fryer you have though, these air fryer breakfast stuffed peppers will work with any brand.

-Have you ever made egg filled peppers before?
+Have you ever made air fryer vegetables like this before?

 I had done this in my oven a while back, but then forgot about them until I started making a list of all the air fryer recipes I wanted to make.